 Carol Dweck talks about the power of a “growth mindset” in the context of mindsets that are centered around “fixed versus growth.”
 Designer Nigel Holmes once visualized these two mindsets in an infographic:

-Let me call this “Survival Mindset” — which is more about:
+Let me call this “(individual) survival mindset” — which is about:

 Sign up for the CX Briefing with no more than 2020 characters, zero images, and all in plain-text.